All Episodes

 And I have been repeatedly stunned to find out how many businesses can't wait to get in business with government.

-And I I slowly learned that it's actually easier to get business with government than to beat your competitors in the market.
+And I slowly learned that it's actually easier to get business with government than to beat your competitors in the market.

-Why isn't that something that Everybody goes to.
+Why isn't that something that everybody goes to?

 But look at what's going on here.